Stephanie Vie, Ph.D.

 in social media spaces as well as critical approaches to composing

-appeared in First Monday; Computers and Composition; Computers and Composition Online;
+appeared in such journals as Composition Forum; Computers and Composition; Computers and Composition Online;

 (Fountainhead Press, 2011) examines the impact of social media on